ConsumerAffairs Unaccredited Brand

 I cannot recommend FluentStream highly enough.
 Their service has gone above and beyond our expectations.
 We cut our company bill to 25% of what we were once paying and gaining numerous features that have improved productivity and allowed us to forward our company calls to our cellphones for holidays and emergencies.
 Their customer service is stupendous.
 The resolution time is always within minutes.

 We’ve had some problems with our FluentStream system which were due to our internet connection and the FluentStream team was able to help us identify the lapses.
 They were able to pin those down for us and send us samples of ping tests.
 All of them have been prompt with their response and exceeded my expectations in helping me with the issues.
 I'm extremely satisfied with FluentStream.

-FluentStream Technologies Company Profile
+FluentStream Technologies Company Information

 - Company Name: